 When Taking Action for Wildlife came to Andover in the fall of 2012, the six-member conservation commission knew what they wanted to do - find creative ways to engage local residents and raise awareness about the value of wildlife habitats in Andover.
 They rolled up their sleeves and got to work right away.
 The group spent the winter months planning a program of public outreach activities to run from spring through fall, 2013.
 They included a mix of outdoor field trips, indoor slide presentations and a photo exhibit.
 The outreach series was very successful, drawing well over 130 people to one or more of these events - each event was attended by 20-70 people and this was all accomplished with a minimal budget!
 Here’s how they went about it.

 Each conservation commission member took the the lead for organizing one or more of the programs (see descriptions below).
 To market and publicize the outreach programs, Andover used every avenue available to them, at no cost.
 Press releases were sent to the local papers and radio stations, articles were published in the Andover Beacon and on the town website, fliers and posters were distributed around town, and e-mails were obtained from all participants so that people could be contacted via e-mail for each new event.
 You can view two of Andover’s press releases here and on the Taking Action for Wildlife Stories page.
 Sending press releases to radio stations paid off in a big way – Abby Kessler of NH Public Radio attended the August Bog Pond field walk and recorded an “audio postcard” about the event (listen to it here).
 It was broadcast during prime time, giving statewide publicity about Andover and Taking Action for Wildlife.
-In addition, most of the events were videotaped by a conservation commission member and edited for viewing on Andover’s cable Channel 8 and on Andover’s town website.
+In addition, most of the events were videotaped by a conservation commission member and edited for viewing on Andover’s cable Channel 8.
 Several of the events involved other organizations as collaborators.
 Here is a listing of Andover’s 2013 Wildlife Outreach Series.

 MARCH: Andover wildlife habitat maps and a sighting-of-wildlife game were set up for display on Town Meeting day.
 A selection of the Wildlife Habitat Stewardship brochures were available as handouts.